mroberts1/BOOTSTRA.386/manual/index.md

 "What the hell is this thing?", I scoffed, "two terabytes of storage, on chip the size of my fingernail?".
 I looked at the convincing plastic rectangle festooned with logos and claiming "2TB" by some imaginary company named "Lenovo".
 Underneath it was bespeckled with tiny yellow colored teeth.
 I guess this prankster thought they could just slide it in like an Atari 2600 cartridge.
 Into what I have no idea.
 Getting 2 kilobytes in this form-factor would have been an accomplishment.
 It felt as fragile as a tortilla chip.

  (1) the awkward monday, (2) the explanation of the future like it's obvious.
 A manual pretotyping.
 They make cardboard cutouts and index cards and then non technical people come in with pointer sticks to emulate a mouse and try to accomplish tasks as they go back and realize "OK we need pillboxes" or whatever bootstrap feature.
 (3) the storm of companies like Microsoft and apple working on their own version.
 (4) the discovery of espionage - a Microsoft agent has been in their midst (5) the customer feedback "we don't need this yet" "I'm not doing these things with my computer right now" (6) the boss discovering the smart phone and the microsd card.
-(7) Claude presenting a speculative future world holding his dead cell phone and saying "these will be common in the future" and laying out the world of the 2020s to the perplexing awe of the coworkers and saying he uses these to "imagine tomorrow" and (8) his exit back to the future.
+(7) Jay presenting a speculative future world holding his dead cell phone and saying "these will be common in the future" and laying out the world of the 2020s to the perplexing awe of the coworkers and saying he uses these to "imagine tomorrow" and (8) his exit back to the future.

 --

+## The jay box

+I walk back from lunch into the office and break out into a cold sweat.
+Chuck is sitting there holding my dead Android phone looking it over.
+I shouldn't have had that in my backpack.
+I was listening to music last week and forgot to take it out.
+Damn it, damn it, damn it.

+"Hey Jay, sorry, I had to get that report from your bag and I couldn't wait." he stops as he drags his finger over the corner of the phone, "I couldn't help but notice this plastic and glass box.
+I thought it was a mirror but it's got these buttons and this port, what is this thing?"

+OK fine, gig is up.
+There was nothing else I could do.
+I make eye contact with him and say "Chuck, I'm a time traveler."

+He looks back at me and around the office.
+Everyone is silent for a few seconds and then they all start laughing, "That's hilarious." he pauses as he looks at it again, "No really, what is this thing?"

+I try to think fast, "It's, it's a ... a prop."

+Jeff Hawkins, the creator of the Palm Pilot, during it's creation, carried around a wooden version of the Palm Pilot and would theatrically interact with it to try to make sure the device they were creating was genuinely useful.
+That's in the future so I can be Jeff Hawkins for now.
+I continue:

+"Eventually, I believe the computer for everybody will not sit on a desk but instead, be in the pocket.
+I had a prop machined to imagine what I believe such a device might look like, perhaps 50 years from now."

+Chuck rotates the phone and looks interested at it.
+"Stand up, put it in your pocket, see how it feels" I announce, a bit more confident this might actually work.

+Chuck rises up and places the phone in his pocket and says "wow, this isn't that bad at all.
+It fits quite comfortably.
+I can remove it, place it in my hand, look at the screen and ... well how do I type?
+Do I talk to it?"

+I respond "No you uh ..." and I see everyone has stopped work and is looking at me now, "let's go to the conference room."

+Chuck hands me back my "prop" and we shuffle off to the main room where I am front and center, trying to explain myself out of this one.

+"Let's imagine everything that constrains us is gone."
+I start as I scribble on the black board, "Instead of 640KB, we have Gigabytes, or even Terabytes of memory and terabytes of storage as well - practically endless."
+People are on the edge of their seat listening to this banter so I continue, "not only, but let's also assume that computation and graphics are easily solved.
+I can do full motion video, 3d scenes, supercomputer level computation.
+And just to be crazy let's also assume that I can communicate via radio frequencies, on the order of hundreds of megabytes a second."

+I see Gilda shake her head incredulously.

+"And since we are in the distant future, this is all utterly affordable.
+I can get the device itself for about the cost of a microwave or nice pair of running shoes and the service for about the monthly subscription to a newspaper."
+I breath in heavily, "well, I have done this exercise and I think it will look something like this." as I hold the dead phone up presenting it.

+I look around the room, this is somehow working.

+"Instead of a physical keyboard there's one on the screen itself, which is a multi-touch screen.
+I can type with my thumbs or gesturally slide over the letters.
+The box can handle that processing just fine.
+This allows a single device for any alphabet.
+Also it's a better use of space.
+When I don't need to type I get the whole screen to engage."

+"What's that on the back" Orion raises his finger.

+Without missing a beat I say "Ah that!
+That's for digital photography and videography."
+Hawegawa starts snapping photos as I continue, "this is about the size of an instamatic if you rotate it on its side" as I hold the phone in landscape mode, "see these buttons on top can be contextual.
+Sometimes it can raise volume, other times it can power the device or snap pictures, it all depends on what mode you are in."

+And then, "after you snap your picture you have it on the screen and can use the radio network to send it to someone or even share it publicly by uploading it to a server, all with a few strokes of the thumbs, in seconds."

+"Incredible" Chuck mouths as I see Kidder slip into the room fervantly writing down notes.
+"So the schedulebook problem, it's solved by this" I go on, "Your communal calendar automatically updates and people can RSVP for your meetings electronically...
+In fact", I speak slowly and deliberately, "the entire meeting can happen on the box.
+Look at this notch in the front, it's a second camera lens, this one faces the user.
+All the meeting attendants start the conference program and hold the box up at the scheduled time and they enter a virtual meeting space where they can collaborate like a party line"

+I let the silence do the talking.
+"The possibilites, they are endless.
+Imagine biometric authentication, paying for things via a cryptographic radio protocol, just hovering the device over a payment terminal.
+Or what about navigation?
+Imagine a constellation of geo-stationary satellites where you can triangulate your position, super-impose it on top of a map, which is constantly updated from a remote server, and then have it suggest a navigational route."

+"Now, " I go on, clearly getting ahead of myself, "if everyone has one and if they all contact the same server for the navigation, you could offer traffic conditions because you know how fast the devices, and thus the vehicles are moving.
+You don't have to listen to the AM radio for traffic, you have every accident and slowdown updated in real time."

+Hasegawa whispers "yes I can see it.
+News, sports, bank transactions, shopping ... and entertainment.
+Why not watch a movie on it if things are that cheap?
+This is what we are all building towards: the jay box."

+And with that, my phone took on a new name.
+Quoting "The Dreams of Tomorrow":

+  The jaybox contained within it a multitude of paradox: generalized enough that anyone could use it, yet individuated enough so it is deeply personal, both connecting and isolating, a way to see the world and shut yourself off from it, a fundamental reconstruction of the social fabric.
+This wasn't just a device of convenience but a new social contract - a Gutenberg moment in our lifetime.

+## The Return
 It was time for me to go.
 Literally.
 In 6 months, I built BOOTSTRA/386 and now it my window to leave.
-I had heard about the legendary Claude with no last name who had brought the microcomputer to the masses and really, during that interview I just used the name as a joke.
+I had heard about the legendary Jay with no last name who had brought the microcomputer to the masses and really, during that interview I just used the name as a joke.

 That's always the problem with time-travel, did I become my future reality?
 Was it inevitable or did I build it?
 I've entered the grandfather paradox of technology.
 Maybe putting "Quit" in the File drop down is actually a bad idea.
 Who knows?
 It's too late now.
 The sands of time sweep through all our fingers the same.
 Windows close before we realize they were ever open and opportunities enter the world of imagined counterfactuals.